-claudication.
+III.
 Physical examination

-- of the peripheral pulses include the femoral, popliteal, posterior tibial, and dorsalis pedis arteries.
-Pallor on elevation of the extremity and rubor when the limb is dependent is common.
-B. Other signs of chronic arterial insufficiency include - brittle nails, scaling skin, hair loss on the foot and lower leg, cold feet, cyanosis, and muscle atrophy.
-The feet should be inspected for skin breakdown or ulceration.
-C. Bruits may be auscultated distal to the arterial obstruction.
-Abdominal examination for a "pulsatile mass" should be performed because of the - association between abdominal aortic aneurysm and peripheral arterial disease.
-Ankle-brachial index is an effective screening tool.
-The ankle-brachial index is calculated by dividing the ankle pressure by the brachial systolic pressure.
-1. The no - The normal ABI is above 1.0, since the pressure is higher in the ankle than in the arm.
-2. An ABI below 0.9 has a 95 percent sensitivity for - detecting angiogram-positive peripheral vascular disease.
-3. An ABI of 0.40 to 0.90 suggests a degree of arterial obstruction often associated with less than 0.4 Severe disease/ischemia E. Segmental arterial pressures.
-The proximal lower extremity pressures should be equal to or greater location and severity of the disease.
+- A. Evaluation of the peripheral pulses should include the femoral, popliteal, posterior tibial, and dorsalis pedis arteries.
+Pallor on elevation of the extremity and rubor when the limb is dependent is common. - B. Other signs of chronic arterial insufficiency include brittle nails, scaling skin, hair loss on the foot and lower leg, cold feet, cyanosis, and muscle atrophy.
+The feet should be inspected for skin breakdown or ulceration. - C. Bruits may be auscultated distal to the arterial obstruction.
+Abdominal examination for a "pulsatile mass" should be performed because of the association between abdominal aortic aneurysm and peripheral arterial disease. - D. Ankle-brachial index is an effective screening tool.
+The ankle-brachial index is calculated by dividing the ankle pressure by the brachial systolic pressure. - The normal ABI is above 1.0, since the pressure is higher in the ankle than in the arm. - An ABI below 0.9 has a 95 percent sensitivity for detecting angiogram-positive peripheral vascular disease. - 3.
+An ABI of 0.40 to 0.90 suggests a degree of arterial obstruction often associated with claudication.

-- An ABI below 0.4 represents advanced ischemia In patients with an abnormal ankle-brachial - index, testing with segmental arterial pressures and a pulse volume recording before and after exercising to the point of absolute claudication than the upper extremity pressures, and the drop in Doppler pressure between segments no greater than 20 mm Hg.
-These studies help predict the
+- An ABI below 0.4 represents advanced ischemia In patients with an abnormal ankle-brachial index, testing with segmental arterial pressures - index, testing with segmental arterial pressures and a pulse volume recording before and after exercising to the point of absolute claudication are indicated